Harrisburg DUI Attorney

 Attempting to represent yourself instead of hiring a drunk driving attorney in Harrisburg can lead to you facing the full extent of these penalties, some of which can make your life very difficult.

 If you were arrested for DUI in Pennsylvania, give yourself the best chance to have your charges dropped or reduced.
-Call Harrisburg DUI attorney Steven Kellis today.
+Call the Harrisburg DUI lawyers with Steven Kellis today.

 Pennsylvania has strict DUI laws and penalties, and unfortunately, people can be convicted unjustly or unlawfully for something they didn’t do.

-However, your charges can be dropped or reduced for any number of reasons, such as involuntary intoxication or tampering with evidence.
+However, your charges can be dropped or reduced for reasons such as involuntary intoxication or tampering with evidence.

 The following are common DUI defense strategies.
-Keep in mind that every case is unique; you’ll need to meet with Mr. Kellis and discuss your case before he can start forming a defense strategy.
+Remember that every case is unique; you’ll need to meet with our Harrisburg DUI lawyers and discuss your case before he can start forming a defense strategy.

 Improper Stop